iknoul/Indian-sign-language-detection-using-images-/README.md

 ## How to RUN this Project
-step 1: run the collecting_annotates_for_trainig /*for making the data set*/ step 2: run the model training and saving file step 3: run predicton _holistic file /*for live prediction*/
+step 1: run the collecting_annotates_for_trainig /*for making the data set*/ step 2: run the model training&saving files
+step 3: run predicton _holistic file /*for live prediction*/